Projective and polynomial superflows. I: First integrals of superflows

 Careful inspection shows that signs are the correct ones.
 Thus,

 For each pair $(i,j)$, $2\leq i<j \leq n$, the denominator $x_{i}-x_{j}$ will appear exactly twice.
 Considering these two terms separately, we have

 Thus, the sum in question is equal to

-\end{proof} Of course, the case $n=2$, described exactly by Theorem \ref{thm2}, is quite exceptional, since the expression for $\mathscr{Q}$ is then void.
+This shows that $\mathscr{Q}$ is the first integral. \end{proof} Of course, the case $n=2$, described exactly by Theorem \ref{thm2}, is quite exceptional, since the expression for $\mathscr{Q}$ is then void.
 For $n\geq 3$ other first integrals are given by cyclic permutations.
 For example, up to the sign, they are

 There seem to be $n$ first integrals, though we really have only $(n-1)$ independent, since there exists exactly one linear relation among them.
 Indeed, let

 Then the equality (\ref{n-2-eq}) coming from Lagrange interpolation (see Section \ref{sec9.2}) states that